 Irina also felt God’s love by seeing her husband change.
-She wasn’t touched by wordy sermons, however her heart opened to a miracle of repentance and forgiveness.
+She wasn’t touched by wordy sermons, however, her heart opened to a miracle of repentance and forgiveness.
 “As Ruslan was reading the Bible, he turned into a new man,” she said.
 “He quit drinking and smoking.
 And after a while, he felt God’s calling to service”.

 However, begging and trying to make some money to support the family didn’t leave Ruslan with much time for ministry.

-“All my thoughts were about how to make some money, as we did not have permanent income.
-Once I said to God: if You want me to serve You, give me a job and provide for us, so that my kids would not be hungry and I would have time to study Your Word”.
+“All my thoughts were about how to make some money, as we did not have a permanent income.
+Once I said to God: if You want me to serve You, give me a job and provide for us so that my kids would not be hungry and I would have time to study Your Word”.
 And God answered the prayers by sending them….a mobile phone.

 Gopal, Ruslan’s son, found it.
 Since nobody in the village had phones, and the family really didn’t need one either, they decided to sell it.
 “We saw, how God cared for us through this mobile phone,” Ruslan said.
-“With the money we made on it, I went to a nearby city where there was a wholesale market and bought some clothing.
+“With the money, we made on it, I went to a nearby city where there was a wholesale market and bought some clothing.

 This is how we started our small business.
-I travelled to the market to buy products and Irina was selling them here in Perechyn.
+I traveled to the market to buy products and Irina was selling them here in Perechyn.
 We didn’t make much money.
 Just a minimum actually, however, we never had to go back to begging again.
 God was good.”

 HART COMES INTO THE PICTURE

 In a short while, Ruslan gained the respect not only among his fellow villagers, who trusted him more than their Gypsy King (head of the village), but also among Perechyn town authorities and Ukrainians.
-Single handedly he managed to clean up the reputation of the Perechyn Gypsies, as many of them became Christians and didn’t go back to stealing.
+Single-handedly he managed to clean up the reputation of the Perechyn Gypsies, as many of them became Christians and didn’t go back to stealing.

 “Although, we didn’t starve,” Ruslan remembers, “work was taking all my time.
 We had six children, so whatever I earned went to feed and dress them.
 My ministry was starting to suffer.
 That’s exactly when HART entered our lives.”